JamesGotsell/rickandmortyBasicReactApp/README.md

+This is a basic React App with react router

+this hits the rick and morty api endpoint to get quotes and display

+## WIP
+- will change the css on the home page
+- will deploy on a ngix server on my personal website
+- using the container pattern
+- using react router to link between home and the qoutes page
+- havent displayed the qoutes yet WIP
+- will use CSS grid to display each of the qoutes
+- will have a qoutes element with its own rNm image

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>